pydrofoil/pydrofoil/docs/building_pydrofoil.md

 ```
 This will
 - clone the pydrofoil repo from github
-- use sail version 0.14 to translate the ISA specifications into JIB files
+- use sail to translate the ISA specifications into JIB files
   (about 5 minutes)
 - download and use a pypy2.7 to translate the RPython-based pydrofoil source
   code into an executable (about 20 minutes)